-There is currently a shortage of qualified tax preparers and taxes aren’t going away any time soon — making a career in tax an even more attractive option!
+There’s currently a shortage of qualified tax preparers.
+Plus, taxes aren’t going away any time soon.
+The combo makes a career in tax a very attractive option!

-- You don’t need to be a Certified Public Accountant (CPA)
+- You don’t need to be a CPA

-Follow these 4 easy steps below & you’ll be preparing tax returns in record time!
+Follow these 4 easy steps & you’ll be preparing tax returns in just weeks

 Step 1: Take a Top-Quality, Beginner Tax Preparation Course

 The Comprehensive Tax Course starts with the basics, assuming no prior tax knowledge.
-This hands-on income tax course will teach you to prepare tax returns for most Form 1040 individual, non-business taxpayers and self-employed/Schedule C taxpayers.
-You will also learn how to research tax issues.
+This hands-on income tax course will teach you to:

-- Comprehensive Tax Course – 2021 Edition is Here & is Better than Ever, with Revised Content, Practical Pointers, & So Much More!
+- Comprehensive Tax Course – 2021 Edition is Better than Ever, with Revised Content, Practical Pointers, & More!

 - CA State Supplement Available